-Apple hasn't reinvented the HomePod's design with this second-generation model, instead opting for subtle updates throughout.
+Apple hasn't reinvented the HomePod's design for the second-generation model, instead opting for subtle updates throughout.
 The backlit touch display now stretches edge to edge on the top surface of the cylindrical speaker, with the rest of the visible surface area of the device wrapped in fabric mesh material – which Apple has once again made from 100 per cent recycled materials.
 The design language is even carried through to the power cable, which is now a woven fabric style.
 It's not detachable, too, which means it can be swapped out for a longer one if you want to position the HomePod 2 a long way from a power socket.

-The similar design to the original speaker is a nice touch if you plan to incorporate a mix of original HomePods and HomePod 2s into a multiroom setup, as they should look uniform.
+The similar design to the original speaker is a nice touch if you plan to incorporate a mix of original HomePods and HomePod 2s in a multi-room setup, as they should look reasonably uniform.

 The HomePod 2 measures 6.6 inches tall, and 5.6 inches wide, and it weighs 2.3kg, making it every so slightly shorter and 200g lighter than the original.
 We suspect the weight difference is due to the new HomePod dropping two of its tweeters; more on that later.

-Apple has highlighted the NFC handoff feature on the new HomePod, which was also available on the prior generation and Mini; this allows you to transfer music playback from your iPhone to your HomePod by just tapping the two devices together.
+The NFC handoff feature on the new HomePod was also available on the prior generation and Mini; this allows you to transfer music playback from your iPhone to your HomePod by just tapping the two devices together.
 The HomePod can now also transfer suggested playlists and podcasts to your iPhone when they are in close proximity too.
-You may notice that we specified the iPhone here, as Android users will be left out in the cold by the HomePod yet again.
+You may notice that we specified the iPhone here, as Android users are left out in the cold by the HomePod yet again.

 Much like the first generation HomePod, you'll need an Apple device to set up and control the HomePod 2 – so do not buy a HomePod unless you have an iPhone, iPad or MacBook on hand.

-As for other more positive features returning with the HomePod 2, Apple's excellent Spatial Audio system is here on the HomePod 2, with Apple claiming that you will receive impressive immersive audio with either a single HomePod, or two paired in a stereo configuration.
-On the topic of pairing HomePods together, you can still add a pair to an Apple TV 4K to output TV audio – love it or hate it the ecosystem is here to stay on the HomePod 2.
+As for other more positive features that make a return, there's Apple spatial audio support with either a single speaker or two paired in a stereo configuration.
+On the topic of pairing HomePods together, you can also add a pair to an Apple TV 4K to output TV audio – love or hate Apple's ecosystem, it's here in full effect with the HomePod 2.

 So what does the HomePod 2 do that the original can't?
 Well, this year it's all about Matter, a new wireless standard which creates harmonious union in your smart home.
-Other major tech companies like Google, Samsung, Philips and Amazon have all signed onto this shared standard, meaning your HomePod 2 will be able to slot into your smart home set-up with little to no fuss.
+Other major tech companies such as Google, Samsung, Philips and Amazon have all signed onto this shared standard, meaning your HomePod 2 will be able to slot into your smart home set-up with little to no fuss.
 The HomePod 2 also has integrated temperature and humidity sensors, allowing for some useful smart home automation for those who are into that sort of thing.

-While the outside of the HomePod hasn't changed much, Apple has totally redesigned the inside of the HomePod 2, which may hint at a change in audio performance.
+While the outside of the HomePod hasn't changed much, Apple has totally redesigned the inside of the HomePod 2 in order to improve the audio performance.

-As mentioned previously, Apple has actually ditched two of the tweeters in this new model, meaning The HomePod 2 now pairs the five-tweeter set-up with a four-inch woofer and five microphones which are used for everything from receiving voice commands to automatically adapting the sound based on whether you place the HomePod in a corner or in a more central position.
+As mentioned previously, Apple has actually ditched two of the tweeters in this new model, meaning the HomePod 2 now pairs the five-tweeter set-up with a four-inch woofer and five microphones.
+They are used for everything from receiving voice commands to automatically adapting the sound based on whether you place the HomePod in a corner or in a more central position.
 Like its predecessor, the HomePod 2 doesn't project into a room like more traditional, forward-firing speakers do, but it is slightly better in this regard than the last model.
 Plus its dispersive nature is more suited to how people are likely to place it.

 The original HomePod was no slouch, earning five stars in its review thanks to its weighty and authoritative sound, although we felt that the mid-range could be better defined at times.
 The new model doesn't get muddled in more congested parts of tracks, as its predecessor did – even when the going gets tough, the new HomePod marshalls proceedings effortlessly, giving every instrument and effect room to breathe, both in terms of timing and space.

-With its upgraded smart integration and hopefully impressive sound to match, we're happy to see the HomePod finally make its return, filling the HomePod-shaped hole in Apple's lineup that's been left absent for nearly two years now.
+With its upgraded smart integration and even better audio performance, the HomePod has made a triumphant return, admirably filling the full-sized-smart-speaker-shaped hole that's been in Apple's lineup for nearly two years now.
+Buy with confidence.